Natural Vegetation: Plants which grow on their own, without human intervention are called natural vegetation.

 - Coniferous Forests

-Tropical Deciduous Forests: These are the monsoon forests.
-They are found in the large part of India, Northern Australia and Central America.
+These are the monsoon forests.
+They are found in large parts of India, Northern Australia and Central America.
 These regions experience seasonal changes.
 Trees shed their leaves in the dry season to conserve water.
 Due to this, these are called deciduous trees.
 Sal, teak, neem and sheesham are the common trees found in this forest.
 Tiger, lion, elephant, etc. are the common animals.

-Temperate Evergreen Forests: These are located in the mid-latitudinal coastal regions.
+These are located in the mid-latitudinal coastal regions.
 They are commonly found along the eastern margin of the continents e.g., in south east USA, South China and in South East Brazil.
-They comprise both hard and softwood trees like; oak, pine, eucalyptus etc.
+They comprise both hard and softwood trees like, oak, pine, eucalyptus etc.

-Temperate Deciduous Forests: These forests can be found towards higher latitudes.
-The areas where they are found include; North – eastern part of USA, China, New Zealand, Chile and Coastal regions of western Europe.
-Oak and birch are the common trees of thsi forest.
+These forests can be found towards higher latitudes.
+The areas where they are found include, North–eastern part of the USA, China, New Zealand, Chile and Coastal regions of western Europe.
+Oak and birch are the common trees of this forest.
 Deer, fox and wolf are the common animals.